Palais de Tokyo is a confusing name with 2 different meanings:

 – second, ”Palais de Tokyo” is the name of an institution: the contemporary art centre hosted by one of the two structures forming Palais de Tokyo building (that’s where it is confusing); the other half of the 1937 building hosting Paris’s modern art museum.

-Whether you want to visit one or the other art institution, the entrance is on Avenue du President Wilson, up the hill.
+Whether you want to visit one or the other art institution (CLOSED UNTIL FURTHER NOTICE), the entrance is on Avenue du President Wilson, up the hill.
 Thus, many visitors, including regulars, may have never admired the impressive sculptures adorning the esplanade down the hill.

 These sculptures, of a similar style as the nearby sculpted groups framing the Trocadero fountains, have classical subjects (mostly mythological) but a contemporary treatment: full of joy, life, happiness, they are in a way quite significant of those pre-WW2 years, with the birth of ”congés payés”, annual leave and sports and tourism – a major social improvement in 1936 in France.